zntheory/itu-bds-sdse/lessons/06-git-basics/S-ssh-and-github.md

 2. Click on the green **<> Code** button.
 3. Clicon on the **SSH** tab.
 4. Copy the SSH URL to the clipboard.
+5. Paste it as an argument to the `git clone` command.

 Enjoy.